Yelp is crashing after missing big on earnings and warning of slower growth ahead (YELP)

 "While we view the ongoing transition as a work in progress (that will likely present headwinds), we are optimistic on the longterm outlook given improved focus on national and self-serve channels."

-Yelp shares were down about 29% this year, incliding the post-earnings plunge.
+Yelp shares were down about 29% this year, including the post-earnings plunge.